satriahrh/mig/README.md

 # mig

-mig is a database migration tool.
+mig by [@satriahrh](https://github.com/satriahrh) is a database migration tool forked from [volatiletech/mig](https://github.com/volatiletech/mig).
 Manage your database's evolution by creating incremental SQL files.
-Forked from [volatiletech/mig](https://github.com/volatiletech/mig)

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/satriahrh/mig/blob/master/LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/satriahrh/mig)](http://goreportcard.com/report/satriahrh/mig)

 ### Goals of this fork

-To provide a highly effective MySQL migration.
+To provide a highly effective MySQL migration according to my needs.
+You can watch my development progress on the [project tab](https://github.com/satriahrh/mig/projects) and please do help me too if you think it is worth enough to your life.

 # Install